-15.5.2 DOSH Guidelines
+15.6 DOSH Guidelines and ILO References

-DOSH's Guidelines for Occupational Safety and Health in the Logging Industry is used as the basis to develop the Safety Practice Guidelines for the better prevention of injury and health problems in harvesting operations.
-It provides training information and guidelines for risk control in the core activities of the upstream timber industry which are primarily: tree felling, ground-based and cable log extraction, loading and transportation of logs by road and river, road building and maintenance.
+DOSH's Guidelines for Occupational Safety and Health in the Logging Industry and the ILO Code of Practice of Safety and Health in Forestry Work, 1998 are used as the basis to develop the mitigation measures in safe work procedures for the prevention of injury and reduction of health risks in harvesting operations.
+It provides training information and guidelines for risk control in the core activities of the upstream timber industry which are primarily: tree felling, ground-based and cable log extraction, loading and transportation of logs by road, road building and maintenance.